Ctrshivu/Secure-Wipe/README.md

 ## 📜 License

-**his project is licensed under the MIT License — free for personal and commercial use with attribution. **
+**This project is licensed under the MIT License — free for personal and commercial use with attribution.**

 ## 🧠 Vision